zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 ```
 ## Create Middleware

-Refer to [Middleware.scala](https://github.com/dream11/zio-http/blob/main/zio-http/src/main/scala/zhttp/http/Middleware.scala) for various ways of creating a middleware using functions like
+Refer to [Middleware.scala](https://github.com/dream11/zio-http/blob/main/zio-http/src/main/scala/zhttp/http/Middleware.scala) for various ways of creating a middleware.

+Again remembering that a "middleware" is just a **_transformative function_**.
+There are ways of creating such transformative functions:
 * **identity**: works like an identity function
   `f(x) = x`
   returns the same `Http` as input without doing any modification